Supervised learning for robust quantum control in composite-pulse systems: Conclusion

 In conclusion, we have proposed a supervised learning model used for implementing robust quantum control in composite-pulse systems.
-We first construct the cost function for this model, and demonstrate how this model works.
-By introducing virtual variables, we put forward a modified gradient descent algorithm to train phase parameters.
-To avoid falling into locally optimal solutions, we further amend the modified algorithm by using escaping or restarting methods.
-We find that the robust performance of the system depends heavily on sampling methods, embodying in sampling range and distribution.
-To be specific, the generalization error tends to enlarge as the sampling range increases, and different sampling distributions result in different robust performances.
+We first constructed the cost function for this model, and demonstrated how this model works.
+By introducing two types of virtual variables, we put forward a modified gradient descent algorithm to train phase parameters.
+We found that the robustness depends heavily on sampling methods.
+To be specific, the average infidelity tends to enlarge as the sampling range increases, and different sampling distributions result in different robust performances.

-Afterwards, we characterize the generalization ability of this model.
-The results demonstrate that this model is susceptible to overfitting when the sampling range is too small, whereas it may produce underfitting once the sampling range exceeds a certain threshold.
+{Afterwards, we characterized the generalization ability of this model.
+The results demonstrate that robustness is not greatly improved when the sampling range is too small, whereas robustness is poor once the sampling range exceeds a certain threshold.
 In particular, there is a corresponding strengthening of the generalization ability when increasing the model complexity (i.e., increasing the pulse number).
-Therefore, for a given number of pulses, the suitable sampling range is conductive to maximize the generalization ability of the model.
+Therefore, for a given pulse number, a suitable sampling range is conducive to maximizing the generalization ability of the model.}